Lumi-supercomputer/Getting_Started_with_AI_workshop/05_Running_containers_on_LUMI/README.md

 3. Correctly running the official LUMI containers

-   In this exercise you will learn to correctly bind mount the necessary CPE bits from LUMI and activate the conda environment in the official LUMI containers.
+   In this exercise you will learn to inspect the existing LAIF containers and open an interactive shell into the container.

-   1. Open an interactive shell in the LUMI TensorFlow+Horovod container
+   1. Find a LAIF container that has `deepspeed` pre-installed.
-   2. Open an interactive Python interpreter in the interactive container shell and (successfully) `import horovod.tensorflow`
+   2. Open an interactive Python interpreter in the interactive container shell and `import deepspeed`.